leojavier/webpack-es6-react-bolierplate/README.md

 - add a new property in webpack to the `entryProd object` to compile its css `viewName: path.join(__dirname, 'src/css/viewName.less')`
 - Create view `styleFile.less` inside [src/css/viewName.less]
 - Create `viewComponent` inside [src/viewName.jsx]
-**To use the hot reload and `webpack-dev-server` load the pageComponent.jsx in the Layout.jsx with its dependencies and then just run `npm start`**
 - Add the route in the [lib/server.js] and its dependencies for production

 ## Staging Environment